crazyxman/simdjson_php/README.md

 }
 */

 //note. "\t" is a separator.
+It must be a control character.
 Can be used as the "key" of the object and the "index" of the array
+//E.g. "Image\tThumbnail\tUrl" is ok.
+'Image\tThumbnail\tUrl' is wrong

 //Very quickly get the value of a "key" in a json string
 $value = simdjson_fastget($str, "Image\tThumbnail\tUrl");